 To document those feelings and experiences properly, TURN THE PHONE SIDEWAYS!
 Honestly, I hope you aren’t forced to shoot your marketing video on your phone, but if you are, shoot in landscape mode, not portrait.
 It’s the best utilization of the space — and how we’ve been watching movies and TV since forever.

 Not everyone is prepared or willing to go the DIY route.
 If you ARE tempted to go that route, one word of advice … Don’t.
 Professional video production costs have come down significantly with the digital revolution.
 Getting good audio, lighting, composition and image quality are important to the overall video experience.
 Just as you want your staff to look their best for your customers, you want your video message to look as good as it can, so do it right.
 Treat it as importantly as any other aspect of your marketing.
 This is YOU.
 This is how people see you and decide whether they want to spend money with you.
 Give yourself an adequate budget to create a high-quality video and audio and be disciplined and thoughtful about producing this important marketing tool.

 To get started, make a plan (or creative brief).
 Decide on your audience and the message for that audience (you’re allowed to do multiple videos for multiple audiences).
 Script your video if possible.
 Use descriptive words to convey the feeling of the experience you offer so your video director has something to shoot for.
 Look at other videos and get a sense of the pace, look, feel and tone you want to portray.
 Include a call to action — that is, let people know what you want them to do after viewing your masterpiece.
 Call?
 Go online?
 Tell a friend?
 Show up on the front porch?

 Easy breezy, right?
 Admittedly, it’s easier for some than others.
 But lucky for you, there are professionals who do this successfully on a regular basis.
 Questions?
-Give us a call (link to contact page).
+Give us a call.
 Annnnd … ACTION!